Hallelujah! I received my DNA test results!!

 - Origin Data

 I put the “Y-STR Results” and “Haplotree and SNPs” reports in this category.
 The raw test results provide evidence of immediate interest to my family history research if I am willing to do some analysis myself.
 The Haplo and SNP results provide evidence of long term historical value but do not provide meaningful data within a meaningful genealogical period.

-“Haplogroup Origins”, “Ancestral Origins”, “Migration Maps”, and “SNP Maps” peak my curiosity.
+“Haplogroup Origins”, “Ancestral Origins”, “Migration Maps”, and “SNP Maps” pique my curiosity.
 I put the “Ethnicity” reports provided with other DNA tests in the same category.
 Some do not provide meaningful data within a genealogical period.
 For reports that do, how does knowing I am 22% Italian help me in my research?
 I would argue that it doesn’t, at least not by itself.
 At best it is “Indirect Evidence” that is only valuable to support old fashion foot on the ground document research.

-By cross referencing my Y-DNA results with the DNA results of other test takers, testing companies are able to provide potential relatives that are very relevant to my family history research.
-If family tree data is provided by those matches, and their tree is cross referenced with my tree, things get REALLY interesting.
-Of course this depends on the quality of my research and the quality of theirs.
+By cross-referencing my Y-DNA results with the DNA results of other test-takers, testing companies are able to provide potential relatives that are very relevant to my family history research.
+If family tree data is provided by those matches, and their tree is cross-referenced with my tree, things get REALLY interesting.
+Of course, this depends on the quality of my research and the quality of theirs.
 More on this later.